 - Now add water, cover and cook till pumpkin become fork tender.

-- Once kaddu/ pumpkin is cooked add red chilly powder, coriander powder, amchur powder, jiggery and black salt.
+- Once kaddu/ pumpkin is cooked add red chilli powder, coriander powder, amchur powder, jaggery and black salt.
 Mix gently.

 - Kaddu ki sabzi is ready to serve.